Layer LogoWAVS Docs

 Use cases

-WAVS supports a wide range of AVS use cases, enabling powerful, verifiable off-chain computation across different domains:
+WAVS supports a wide range of use cases, enabling powerful, verifiable off-chain computation across different domains:

 Building a service

-WAVS removes the complexity of building an AVS, making it easy to develop and deploy custom services.
-With built-in AVS infrastructure and developer tooling, WAVS powers a new multichain ecosystem of composable, decentralized, and verifiable applications.
+WAVS removes the complexity of building a verifiable application, making it easy to develop and deploy custom services.
+With built-in infrastructure and developer tooling, WAVS powers a new multichain ecosystem of composable, decentralized, and verifiable applications.

 The following is a basic overview of a WAVS service.
 For a more in-depth overview of WAVS, visit the How it works section.
 Check out the WAVS tutorial to learn how to build a service.

-This example will cover a basic AVS with three parts: a trigger, a service component, and submission logic.
+This example will cover a basic verifiable service with three parts: a trigger, a service component, and submission logic.

 Defining triggers